KAKDH/stemma_XML_Pars/READ_ME.md

-READ_ME.txt
+# Stemma_XML_Pars

-This repository contains two folders: Scripts and Data, both created in September 2023 to accompany the article 'A digital perspective on the role of a stemma in material-philological transmission studies' accepted for publication in Studier i Nordisk (scheduled for 2024).
+This repository contains scripts and data created in September 2023 to accompany the article 'A digital perspective on the role of a stemma in material-philological transmission studies' accepted for publication in Studier i Nordisk (scheduled for 2024).

 *1. Scripts*